chaitanyasagar3/crudNewsApp/test-results/SystemTestReport.md

         - Verify that the Home tab contains news from Health, Business and Sports Categories

     Expected results:
-        - Regression test data matches.                                                 :
+        - Regression test data matches.                                                 :Pass
-        - Home page renders as expected.                                                :
+        - Home page renders as expected.                                                :Pass
-        - Home tab is selected by default                                               :
+        - Home tab is selected by default                                               :Pass
-        - The home screen displays 9 news cards.                                        :
+        - The home screen displays 9 news cards.                                        :Pass
-        - The home page displays settings button                                        :
+        - The home page displays settings button                                        :Pass
-        - User is able to click on the settings button                                  :
+        - User is able to click on the settings button                                  :Pass
-        - General category is checked by default in the settings popover                :
+        - General category is checked by default in the settings popover                :Pass
-        - The Home Tab is displaying the general category news                          :
+        - The Home Tab is displaying the general category news                          :Pass
-        - User is able to click on settings button and select the Health and            :
+        - User is able to click on settings button and select the Health and            :Pass Business Categories
-        Business Categories
-        - The preferences are saved by clicking the save button                         :
+        - The preferences are saved by clicking the save button                         :Pass
-        - The Home tab contains news from Health and Business Categories                :
+        - The Home tab contains news from Health and Business Categories                :Pass
-        - User is able to click on settings button and select the Sports Categories     :
+        - User is able to click on settings button and select the Sports Categories     :Pass
-        - The preferences are saved by clicking the save button                         :
+        - The preferences are saved by clicking the save button                         :Pass
-        - The Home tab contains news from Health, Business and Sports Categories        :
+        - The Home tab contains news from Health, Business and Sports Categories        :Pass

 ---